 If you are meal planning and storing the moong dal for later use, you can skip adding the spinach while cooking and just freeze the cooked lentils.
 When you reheat the dal, you can add the chopped spinach at that time.

 Which dal is used for dal palak?

-Dal palak is a versatile dish and can be made with any dal like moong dal, chana dal, toor dal, or even mixed lentils.
-I have made this recipe using yellow moong dal but it can be easily adapted with other dals.
+Dal palak is a versatile dish and can be made with any dal like moong dal, chana dal, toor dal, red lentils, or even mixed lentils.

 Do I have to soak moong dal?

 Moong dal cooks very easily and ideally, there is no need to soak it.
 However, it is important to thoroughly rinse it with water to get rid of any chemicals and debris.